alessand10/alessand10.github.io/_posts/2024-12-23-compile-time-ids-for-fast-type-verification.md

     }
 ```

-Classes can then be registered with the engine, which assigns incrementing IDs:
+Classes could then be registered with the engine, which assigned incrementing IDs:
 ``` c++
     engine.register(A::getIDRef()) // Assigns ID 0 to class A
     engine.register(B::getIDRef()) // Assigns ID 1 to class B
 ```

 This method has the following <span style="color: red;">disadvantages</span>:
-- Special care must be taken if each class must have the same ID for each invocation of the program.
-This is especially important if new classes are to be introduced to this system in the future.
+- It may be challenging to ensure that each class has the same ID for each invocation of the program.
+This is especially true if new classes are expected to be added over time.
 - Registering many classes individually may be inconvenient.
 - Forgetting to register classes will likely lead to undefined behaviour and runtime exceptions.